 Gainesville is home to the University of Florida, a well-respected school with fantastic athletic programs, impressive higher learning, and nearly 60,000 students.
-It typically ranks #1 in the state on college and university polls.
-However, thanks to the city’s tasty food scene, top-notch trails and outdoor venues, and cultural activities, Gainesville is a travel destination in its own right.
+It typically ranks #1 in the state on college and university polls. thanks to the Gainesville’s tasty food scene, great trails and outdoor venues, and cultural activities, it is a travel destination in its own right.
 Located between Orlando and Tallahassee in Alachua County, this is a Central Florida town you’re going to love!
-I’ve visited several times, and am more impressed each time.
-Here is a list of great things to do in Gainesville, Florida, for a perfect getaway.
+I’ve visited many times, and am more impressed each time.
+Here is how to have a perfect Gainesville, Florida, getaway.

 Best Attractions To Visit